-Exercise #2 Testing Your Hypothesis
+Homework #2 Testing Your Hypothesis

-- For your chosen segment, pick one customer/stakeholder.
-Hint: starting with buyers/decision makers is a great choice. - Create a hypothesis to test.
-(What must be true for the stakeholder for your business to succeed). - Identify 1-2 questions to test that hypothesis
+- For your chosen segment, pick one customer/stakeholder. - Create 1-3 hypotheses to test.
+(What must be true for your business to succeed). - Identify 1-5 questions to test each hypothesis - Use the Customer Interview Guide to do this